Purchase Azure reservations

 Once you have identified the active CSP Azure subscription that you want to add an Azure reservation to, use the following steps to purchase it:

-- Discovery - Find and select the Azure reservation products and SKUs you want to purchase and check their availability.
+Discovery - Find and select the Azure reservation products and Stock Keeping Units (SKUs) you want to purchase and check their availability.

 After you have purchased Azure reservations, the following scenarios show you how to manage their lifecycle by getting information about your Azure reservation entitlements, and how to retrieve balance statements, invoices, and invoice summaries.